symonkipkemei/Automating-Gopillar/ReadMe.md

 thus controlled outcomes ar expected.

 ## Project Categories
-There are a few categories we are going to specialise with.
+There are a few categories the algorithm will specialise with.
-They are:
+These are:
 1. Apartment-Small
 2. Single room-Small
 3. Single room-Medium